 • I will lead by example and facilitate the training of the graduate student in complementary skills needed to be a successful scientist, such as oral and written communication skills, grant writing, lab management, animal and human research policies, the ethical conduct of research, and scientific professionalism.
 I will encourage the student to seek opportunities in teaching

-• I will expect the graduate student to share common laboratory responsibilities and utilize resources carefully and frugally.
+• I will expect the graduate student to share common laboratory and/or project responsibilities and utilize resources carefully and frugally.

 • I will not require the graduate student to perform tasks that are unrelated to his/her training program and professional development.

 • I will discuss authorship policies regarding papers with the graduate student.
-I will acknowledge the graduate student’s scientific contributions to the work in my laboratory, and I will work with the graduate student to publish his/her work in a timely manner prior to, and if necessary after the student’s graduation.
+I will acknowledge the graduate student’s scientific contributions to the work in my laboratory, and I will work with the graduate student to publish his/her work in a timely manner prior to the student’s graduation.

 • I will discuss intellectual policy issues with the student with regard to disclosure, patent rights and publishing research discoveries.